Reconstructing Point Sets from Distance Distributions: The Noisy Beltway Problem

 \section{The Noisy Beltway Problem}

-We now demonstrate how the approach introduced in the previous section can be adapted to solve the noisy beltway problem: \begin{noisy_bw_problem} Suppose there are $N$ unknown points on a loop.
-We would like to reconstruct their relative locations $\{u_1,u_2,\cdots,u_N\}$ from a multiset $\mathcal{B}$ of $N(N-1)$ unassigned noisy pairwise distances:
+We now demonstrate how the approach introduced in Section \ref{sec:main_turnpike} can be adapted to solve the noisy beltway problem: \begin{problem}[Noisy Beltway] Reconstruct the relative positions of $N$ points on a loop $\{u_1,u_2,\cdots,u_N\}$ from a multiset $\mathcal{B}$ of $N(N-1)$ unassigned noisy pairwise distances,